Whiteknight/whiteknight.github.com/drafts/gc_destructors.md

 you can be damned sure it will happen eventually.
 Also, when I say "pack up shop", we're probably talking about a `setjmp`/`longjump` call sequence, which isn't free to do.

+The general consensus among developers is that errors caused by programs running on top of Parrot should never segfault.
+If you're running bytecode in a managed environment, the worst that you should ever be able to get is an exception.
+Segmentation faults should be impossible to get from a pure-pbc example program.

+However, as soon as you introduce destructors, suddenly these things become possible.
+And not just from specifically malicious code, even moderately naive code will be able to segfault by storing a reference to a dieing PMC in a place accessible from live PMCs.
+Unless, that is, we try to do something expensive like filtering or sandboxing, which would absolutely kill performance.

 And this point I keep bringing up about dead objects installing references to themselves in living objects is not trivial.
 Our whole system is built around